 Last words of recommendation

-So which one will it be, or did none of the above fit perfectly into your life?
-Don’t worry, I’ll help you out.
+Which brand works better for you in the Xiaomi vs. Segway battle?
+Which one will it be, or did none of the above fit perfectly into your life?

 If you’re just looking for a solid high-quality scooter to take you a few miles back and forth I do suggest that you have a good look at the Xiaomi M365 since its a very good scooter straight out of the box.
-It’s similar to the standard ES2 but less pricey.
+It’s similar to the standard ES2 but is a cheaper electric scooter.

 On the other hand.
 For those of us who want to go further, or at least want the option to do so in the future.
 The ES2/ES4 is the better, but a much more expensive choice.
 Especially if you want to upgrade it straight away.
 For a more in-depth review of the ES2, you can read my full review.